tempestphp/tempest-docs/src/Web/Documentation/content/main/framework/07-events.md

 ---
 title: The Event Bus
 category: framework
+description: "Tempest comes with a built-in event bus, which can be used to dispatch events throughout your application."
 ---

-Tempest comes with a built-in event bus, which can be used to dispatch events throughout your application.

 ## Events and handlers